saulpelan/BHSCT-PAS-Scripts/README.md

 # Scripts
 Certain maintenance tasks on CliniCom are done on a very regular basis by the PAS Team for example:
- * Batch recording deaths on the system, using information from alert emails
+ * Batch transacting information to the system, using information from alert emails
  * Validating phone numbers held on digital patient records
  * Setting up and maintaining clinic sessions/timeslots
  * User account maintenance